-Council is in the process of adopting the Emalahleni Local Municipality Adopt- a-Spot policy which seeks to provide sustainable solutions to the problem of illegal dumping and littering on public open spaces.
+The municipality has Emalahleni Local Municipality Adopt- a- Spot policy which seeks to provide sustainable solutions to the problem of illegal dumping and littering on public open spaces.
 There is also open space by-law and policy.

 5.2.3.5 CHALLENGES